cscorley/dissertation/chapters/3_method/1_approach.md

 source file \needcite.

-While a snapshot corpus has documents that represent a program, a changeset corpus has documents that represent programming.
+While a snapshot corpus has documents that represent a program, a changeset corpus has documents that represent *programming*.
 If we consider every changeset affecting a particular source code entity, then we gain a sliding-window view of that source code entity over time and the contexts in which those changes took place.
 Figure \ref{fig:sliding} shows an example,